 Once you start testosterone replacement therapy, you will likely notice the effects within just a few days.
 Within a few weeks, many women report feeling increases in sexual drive, libido, performance, and mood.
 Additionally, people undergoing TRT have reported feeling more energetic within the first few days.

-Since TRT for women is not a traditional medication, a lot of myths persist about its use.
-Some of the most common myths surrounding the use of testosterone replacement therapy include:
+Since testosterone replacement therapy is not traditionally for women, a lot of myths persist about its use.
+Some of the most common myths surrounding TRT for women include: